Q-SAM2: Accurate Quantization for Segment Anything Model 2: Preliminaries and Related Work

 \subsection{Quantization Aware Training (QAT)}

-In quantization-aware training (QAT), the quantization process is simulated during model training by inserting fake quantization operations based on equation \ref{eq:quantization}.
-The scale \( s \) and zero point \( z \) are treated as learnable parameters or are dynamically adapted during training, allowing the model to compensate for quantization-induced distortions.
-Formally, QAT introduces non-differentiable quantization operations into the optimization loop, typically handled using straight-through estimators (STE) \cite{Bengio2013} to enable gradient-based updates.
+In Quantization Aware Training (QAT), the quantization process is simulated during training through Equation~\ref{eq:quantization}, allowing the network to adapt to quantization noise and minimize accuracy degradation.
+The scale \( s \) and zero point \( z \) can be treated as learnable parameters or are dynamically adapted, and the model weights themselves are updated through backpropagation to account for quantization effects.
+This joint adaptation allows the model to recover from quantization-induced distortions and is essential to preserve accuracy under low-bit regimes.
+Formally, QAT introduces non-differentiable quantization into the training loop, typically handled using straight-through estimators (STE)~\cite{Bengio2013} to enable gradient-based optimization.

-In contrast, post-training quantization (PTQ) applies quantization after training without modifying the original weights.
-In PTQ, \( s \) and \( z \) are statically computed from calibration data, such as by minimizing the reconstruction error or matching dynamic ranges, and are not adjusted through gradient descent.

-Consequently, QAT generally achieves higher accuracy, especially under aggressive quantization regimes (e.g., low-bit settings), at the cost of increased training complexity and time, while PTQ offers a faster and simpler pipeline but may suffer from larger performance degradation.

 Several QAT methods have been proposed to improve accuracy in low-precision regimes.
-One of the earliest and most influential methods is DoReFa-Net~\cite{zhou2016dorefa}, which introduces quantization of weights, activations, and gradients using deterministic functions.
+One of the first and most influential works is the MinMax-based QAT approach~\cite{jacob2018quantization}, which uses affine quantization and simulated integer operations during training, enabling efficient 8-bit deployment with integer-only inference.
+Another effective method is DoReFa-Net~\cite{zhou2016dorefa}, which introduces quantization of weights, activations, and gradients using deterministic functions.
 However, its use in modern transformer architectures is limited due to the inability to quantize models with large activation ranges \cite{li2022mqbenchreproducibledeployablemodel}.
 PACT~\cite{choi2018pact} introduced a learnable clipping parameter for activations, enabling better control of dynamic range.
 Nevertheless, this introduces additional parameters and gradients, complicating the deployment.
-LSQ~\cite{esser2019lsq} proposes learning the quantization step size via backpropagation, achieving strong accuracy but requiring gradient computation for scale factors, which are not always hardware-friendly.
+LSQ~\cite{esser2019lsq} is widely regarded as one of the most robust QAT methods, learning the quantization step size via backpropagation.
+Building on this, LSQ+~\cite{bhalgat2020lsqimprovinglowbitquantization} improves training stability by introducing a log-based gradient formulation for the learnable scale, which prevents the scale from becoming zero and stabilizes the training process.